10 best ways to invest $50,000

 Individual stocks represent an investment in a single company.
 Your gain or loss on the investment is determined by the performance of that company and its stock.
 If you invest in the next Apple or Amazon, you could earn a handsome profit.
 But if the company you invest in experiences financial difficulties, your investment could decline in value.
 Stocks offer the opportunity for capital gains through price appreciation and in some cases, dividend income as well.
 Dividends are generally paid quarterly.

-You can invest in individual stocks and even fractional shares through brokerage accounts like E*TRADE and TD Ameritrade.
-With these discount brokers, you can invest in stocks and ETFs and they're considered as the leading online brokers today.
+You can invest in individual stocks and even fractional shares through a leading online broker such as Robinhood.
+With a discount broker, you can invest in stocks and ETFs.

 3. Real estate